 Modern Twists to a Timeless Stitch!

 The Seed Stitch pattern book is a compendium of 60 resourceful swatches and 25 trendy patterns that welcome this classic stitch into the 21st century.
-Pattern included are scarves, hats, pillows, bags, garments and much more.
+Patterns included are scarves, hats, pillows, bags, garments, and much more.
 Each pattern is rated for specific skill levels from beginner to easy to intermediate to experienced.
 At a glance, you’ll know if you can attempt the pattern.